 Alternatively, you can use PowerShell to force the Intune sync on Windows devices.
 Another way to trigger the Intune device check-in process is by restarting the device.

 STEP 3 – Monitoring of MSI app deployment

 You can check the status of MSI app deployment from Intune admin center by following below steps:

 - Click on Apps > All apps

-- Click on the app deployment and check the Overview tab to find Device status and User status.
+- Click on the app deployment and check the Overview tab to find the Device status and User status.

-- Click on Device install status, User install status under monitor to get the status of app deployment per device and per user.
+- Click on Device install status, and User install status under monitor to get the status of app deployment per device and per user.